influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/guides/migration.md

 ## Modify the /etc/hosts file

 Add the IP and hostname of the OSS instance to the `/etc/hosts` file on all nodes in the InfluxEnterprise Cluster.
 Ensure that all cluster IPs and hostnames are also in the OSS instance’s `/etc/hosts` file.

+**Note:** All node hostnames must be completely resolvable by all other nodes in the cluster.
+If you have DNS already setup in your environment, then this step can be skipped.

 ## For all existing InfluxEnterprise data nodes: